Alfresco/alfresco-ng2-components/docs/metadata-indicators.md

 </div>
 ```

-Note: For a list of the icons that can be used with `<md-icon>` component please refer to this resource: [material.io/icons](https://material.io/icons/)
+Note: For a list of the icons that can be used with `<mat-icon>` component please refer to this resource: [material.io/icons](https://material.io/icons/)

 ## Testing component